Improving instrumental variable estimators with post-stratification: Simulation Study

 \section{Simulation Study}

-We explore the analytic results using a simulation study to compare the different estimation strategies.
-We investigate $\widehat{\CACE}_{\text{IV-a}}$ and $\widehat{\CACE}_{\text{IV-w}}$, the two stratification approaches described above.
-Of course, as we mathematically show, these estimators are identical except when some strata have $\hat{f}_g = 0$; we will examine which estimator tends to perform better overall, including when this event occurs.
-We also include the Drop-Small-F (DSF) and Precision Weighted IV (PWIV) estimators from Section~\ref{sec:weighting}.
+We explore the analytic results using a simulation study to compare the different estimation strategies.\footnote{R package and replication files for simulations and GOTV applications can be found at \url{https://github.com/lmiratrix/poststratIV}.} We investigate $\widehat{\CACE}_{\text{IV-a}}$ and $\widehat{\CACE}_{\text{IV-w}}$, the two stratification approaches described above.
+Of course, as we have mathematically shown, these estimators are identical except when some strata have $\hat{f}_g = 0$; we will examine which estimator tends to perform better overall, including when this event occurs.
+We also include the variant of $\widehat{\CACE}_{\text{IV-w}}$ where we drop all strata with $\hat{f}_g \leq 0$, the Drop-Small-F (DSF), the Drop-Small-Strata-less-than-0 (DSS0), and the Precision Weighted IV (PWIV) estimators from Section~\ref{sec:weighting}.

 As a baseline we consider the simple IV estimator that ignores the covariate entirely.
-We also include the usual two-stage least squares estimator (as implemented by the AER package in R), using the stratification category as a covariate.
+We also include the usual two-stage least squares estimator \citep[as implemented by the AER package in R,][]{aer}, using the stratification category as a covariate.
 We finally include an Oracle estimator of the simple difference in means estimate applied to the subset of compliers; this represents a best-case context where we know complier status perfectly.

 For each estimator (save the Oracle and 2SLS) we have two methods for calculating a standard error: (1) the Bloom approach, where we consider the proportion of compliers as fixed, and (2) the delta method approach, which accounts for the uncertainty in estimating the compliance rate.
 We compare the performance of these two standard error estimators along with the performance of the point estimators.